ossf/scorecard/README.md

 ## Using Scorecards
 ### Scorecards GitHub Action

-The easiest way to use Scorecards on repositories you own is with the [Scorecards GitHub Action](https://github.com/ossf/scorecard-action).
+The easiest way to use Scorecards on GitHub projects you own is with the [Scorecards GitHub Action](https://github.com/ossf/scorecard-action).
 The Action runs on any repository change and issues alerts that maintainers can view in the repository’s Security tab.
 For more information, see the Scorecards GitHub Action [installation instructions](https://github.com/ossf/scorecard-action#installation).

 ### Scorecards Command Line Interface
-[TODO: write small intro and fix heading levels that follow]
+To run a Scorecards scan on projects you don not own, use the command line interface installation option.

-### Prerequisites
+#### Prerequisites

 Platforms: Currently, Scorecards supports OSX and Linux platforms.
 If you are using a Windows OS you may experience issues.
 Contributions towards supporting Windows are welcome.

 Language: You must have GoLang installed to run Scorecards (https://golang.org/doc/install)

-### Installation
+#### Installation

-#### Standalone
+##### Standalone

 To install Scorecards as a standalone: